BYU vs. UAB Independence Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - This season, the Cougars have just two ATS wins in six games as a favorite of 7 points or more.

-- When BYU puts up more than 22.8 points, it is 5-5 against the spread and 9-1 overall.
+- BYU is 5-5 against the spread and 9-1 overall this season when the team records more than 22.8 points.

 - Find the latest spread and moneyline odds for BYU at SISportsbook.